 Milk Fat Protects Health

-Your further reduce your risk of weight gain and cardiovascular disease thanks to the extra dairy fat in this keto cheesecake.
-According to the newest research, milk fat has been unfairly stigmatized for too long as being unnecessary and harmful .
+You further reduce your risk of weight gain and cardiovascular disease thanks to the extra dairy fat in this keto cheesecake.
+According to the newest research, milk fat has been unfairly stigmatized for too long as being harmful to your health .
 What we know now is that full-fat dairy like cream cheese contains a complex set of fatty acids, all of which contribute to good health.

-This cheesecake also comes with antioxidants from almond flour but also from eggs yolks.
+This cheesecake also comes with antioxidants from almond flour and the eggs yolks.
 Egg yolks are rich in beta carotene and selenium, both of which have powerful antioxidant properties.
 Evidence also shows that cooked egg yolks have the same antioxidant profile as apples .
 The later antioxidant action is linked to tryptophan and tyrosine in the yolks.

 MCT Creamer Benefits